apexneural-ramya/ultimate-ai-assitant-using-mcp/README.md

 }
 ```

+**Note**: The `${FIRECRAWL_API_KEY}` and `${RAGIE_API_KEY}` placeholders will be automatically replaced with values from your `backend/.env` file.

-5. Click "Activate Configuration" to initialize the MCP client
+4. Click "Activate Configuration" button to initialize the MCP client
-6. You should see a success message: "✅ Configuration activated successfully!"
+5. Wait for the success message: "✅ Configuration activated successfully!"

-### 2. Chat with MCP Tools

-1. Once the configuration is activated, you'll see "✅ MCP Client Active" and "✅ Agent Ready" in the sidebar
+6. You should see "✅ MCP Client Active" and "✅ Agent Ready" status indicators in the sidebar

+### 3. Chat with MCP Tools

+1. Once the configuration is activated, the chat interface will be ready
-2. Type your question or request in the chat input at the bottom
+2. Type your question or request in the chat input at the bottom of the screen
+3. Press Enter or click the send button
-3. The AI agent will use the appropriate MCP tools (Firecrawl for web scraping, Ragie for RAG) to respond
+4. The AI agent will use the appropriate MCP tools to respond:
-4. Example queries:
+   - **Firecrawl**: For web scraping and content extraction
+   - **Ragie**: For multimodal RAG (Retrieval-Augmented Generation)

+**Example Queries:**
 - "What tools do you have from MCP?"
 - "Scrape the content from https://example.com"
 - "Search my documents for information about AI"
+- "What can you do with Firecrawl?"
+- "Help me find information about machine learning"

-### 3. Clear Configuration
+### 4. Clear Configuration

+To reset the configuration and start fresh:
-Click "Clear Chat & Config" in the sidebar to reset the configuration and chat history.
+- Click "Clear Chat & Config" button in the sidebar
+- This will clear the chat history and reset the MCP configuration
+- You'll need to activate the configuration again before chatting

 ## Project Structure